renatobentorocha/nubank-animation/index.md

 When we slide the card, we need change the opacity from another components.
 So that the menu options under the card need initialise with zero opacity and growth to one as the card slide down.
 We need also that the `<BottomButtons />` opacity initialise with one opacity and go to zero as the card slide down.

-At this point we have creating our animantions applying changes to animated variables `cardAnimatedValueY` straightly.
+At this point we have creating our animations applying changes to animated variables `cardAnimatedValueY` straightly.
 However we can obtain another animated values as our animated variables `cardAnimatedValueY` changes, example:

 | cardAnimatedValueY | Result |
 | ------------------ | ------ |